Ethics And Client Safety

 There is also a National Register of Hypnotherapists which is a single, unitary, national register of professional hypnotherapists available to members of the public.

-• Confidentiality and Data Protection:
+· Confidentiality and General Data Privacy Regulations

 • Free/Reduced Rate Initial Consultation: